gabrielashirley/World-Savvy/README.md

-# worldsavvy
+# World Savvy
-Alexa Skill For Kids
+An Amazon Alexa Skill for Kids